-Tarantula Hill (also known as Dawn's Peak) is located off of West Gainsborough Road in Thousand Oaks, between Grand Oak Lane and Camino Manzanas.
+Tarantula Hill is located off of West Gainsborough Road in Thousand Oaks, between Grand Oak Lane and Camino Manzanas.
 Just park your car by the prominent oak tree and little green sign.
-I don't know who Dawn is, but allegedly the hill is named after the spiders that inhabit this peak that happens to be the highest point within the Conejo Valley, at about 1,057 feet.
+The hill is named after the spiders that inhabit this peak that happens to be the highest point within the Conejo Valley, at about 1,057 feet.

 There's a single bench on the west side at the top and a water reservoir fenced in with barbed wire is quite prominent.
 For a quick dose of views, Tarantula Hill aims to please.

-Tarantula Hills is dedicated open space that is protected by the Conejo Open Space Conservation Agency.
+Tarantula Hill is dedicated open space that is protected by the Conejo Open Space Conservation Agency.
 Visit www.conejo-openspace.org for more information.